 - Michael and Brooke Hill (Lake County): The Hills manage Southern Hill Farms, a U-Pick and commercial blueberry farm in Clermont.

-- Dennis and Sarah Beth Carlton (Hillsborough County): The Carltons are cattle ranchers and strawberry growers in Dover.
+- Dennis and Sara Beth Carlton (Hillsborough County): The Carltons are cattle ranchers and strawberry growers in Dover.

 The Achievement in Agriculture Award recognizes members of Florida Farm Bureau’s Young Farmers and Ranchers program who excel in their involvement in agriculture, leadership abilities and participation in Farm Bureau and other civic and service organizations.
 Each Achievement in Agriculture award finalist will undergo an on-site farm visit by a team of qualified judges as part of the final selection process.